muneebhashone/next-chakra-graphql-starter/README.md

 # Contributions

-next-chakra-starter is an open-source project that welcomes contributions from developers of all levels and backgrounds.
+next-chakra-graphql-starter is an open-source project that welcomes contributions from developers of all levels and backgrounds.
 If you find a bug, want to suggest a feature, or want to improve the documentation, please create an issue or pull request in the project's repository.